anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw4.md

 * `swapJokerB()`
 * `tripleCut()`

-# Part A: Querying the deck of cards
+## Part A: Querying the deck of cards

 For Part A, you should complete the first three methods listed above.
 They are each described in more detail below.

 ### `getString(n: Int): String`

->This method should return a space-delimited `String` consistenting of `n` numbers from your deck.
+>This method should return a space-delimited `String` consisting of `n` numbers from your deck.
 Note that `n` is an `Int` greater than or equal to 1, but it can be larger than 28.
 If it is, your deck should start over from the top and keep adding to the string.
 >
 >Make sure to get your items efficiently: you shouldn't be doing something super-duper slow like "find the first item in the list, add it to the string, then start at the beginning and find the second item, add it to the string, then start at the beginning and find the third item, etc.".